nhthn/lilysmufl/README.md

 [SMuFL](http://smufl.org/) is a new proposed standard for music fonts, formed alongside Steinberg's in-development notation software.
 The first and currently the only SMuFL font is Bravura, a bold and easy-to-read typeface developed for Steinberg's program by Daniel Spreadbury.
 It is freely available under the SIL Open Font License.

 [LilyPond](http://lilypond.org/) is a free and open-source music engraving program.
 This is a LilyPond script providing partial support for Bravura and other future SMuFL fonts.
+It is a heavy modified derivative of LilyJAZZ.

 Perhaps someday the Feta font will be made SMuFL-compatible so Feta can be used in other software.